jubatus/website/source/en/tutorial/anomaly_ruby.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 20)。
+  Connect to Jubatus Server (Row 20).
   Setting the IP addr., RPC port of Jubatus Server.

  2. Prepare the learning data

   AnomalyClient will send the Datum to Jubatus server for data learning or anomaly detection, by using its "add" method.
   In this example, the result-data in KDD Cup(Knowledge Discovery and Data Mining Cup) is used as the trainning data.
 At first, the program read the training data from the TEXT file, one line at a time (Row 23-24).
 The data in TEXT file are seperated by commas, so we split the items by ’,’ (Row 25).
-  Then, we make the data items stored in datum unit for model training later.(Row 26-67).
+  Then, we make the data items stored in datum unit for model training later (Row 26-67).

  3. Model training (update learning model)